NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 React is known for having a steep configuration in order to get it running.
 If we check what is considered a _hello world_ example (using [_create react app_](https://facebook.github.io/create-react-app/)) we would realize that we are including like [1300 dependencies](https://npm.anvaka.com/#/view/2d/react-scripts) .
 All these dependencies deal with a lot of features and requirements that we probably don't need, but, you get the point, it isn't something simple to get react running.

 ![](./react-dependencies.png "React scripts dependencies")

+As far as how could we get valid node js code, we've got several options:

+* **Webpack**: apply similar building steps as it's done with the client code
+* **Babel:** transpile the code using [babel-cli](https://babeljs.io/docs/en/babel-cli), no bundling.

+There are many more options, we could use another bundlers (or compile with zeit's ncc), but it doesn't make much sense to throw new tooling.